Migrate to Containers management interfaces

 - Monitor a migration and view migration logs

-To access Migrate for Anthos and GKE in the Google Cloud Console:
+To access Migrate to Containers in the Google Cloud console:

-Navigate to the Migrate for Anthos and GKE page by either:
+Navigate to the Migrate to Containers page by either:

 Selecting Kubernetes Engine > Migrate to containers in the left navigation menu.